Change UI Language

 Setup CF Tool

-In order to submit Codeforces problems in CP Editor, you need to install CF Tool.
+To submit Codeforces problems in CP Editor, you need to install CF Tool .

 You need to configure the tool by running the command